Skip to main content

 Introduction

 Approximately 60 species of the genus Coquillettidia Dyar are known worldwide.
 However, the only species of Coquillettidia that occurs in the USA and Canada is the so-called cattail mosquito, Coquillettidia perturbans (Walker) (Figure 1) (Burkett-Cadena 2013).
-This particular mosquito is a permanent freshwater species whose larvae and pupae exhibit the unusual habit of attaching to the roots of emergent aquatic plants, especially cattails (hence the suggested common name) (Morris et al. 1990).
-The biting females can be a nuisance to domestic animals and humans when abundant because they are persistent and painful biters (Burkett-Cadena 2013).
-The cattail mosquito is a vector of several important disease-causing organisms that affect humans.
-It is active principally during the early evening hours, but is known to seek humans for blood meals during the day in shady places where adult mosquitoes are resting (Carpenter and LaCasse 1955; WRBU 2016).
+This mosquito species is an inhabitant of permanent freshwater wetlands whose larvae and pupae exhibit the unusual habit of attaching to the roots of emergent aquatic plants, especially cattails (hence the suggested common name) (Morris et al. 1990).
+The females can be a nuisance to domestic animals and humans when abundant because they are persistent and painful biters (Burkett-Cadena 2013).
+The cattail mosquito is known to transmit several disease-causing organisms that affect human and animal health.
+Coquillettidia perturbans is active principally during the early evening hours but is known to bite during the day in shady places where adult mosquitoes are resting (Carpenter and LaCasse 1955).

 Synonymy